damianhakert/damianhakert.github.io/source/gogs/index.html.md

 - Webhooks

 ## Feature Overview
-Gogs has a few main advantages as a light-weight Git Service, prominant of which are its **low CPU consumption** and **low memory consumption**.
+Gogs has a few main advantages as a light-weight Git Service, prominent of which are its **low CPU consumption** and **low memory consumption**.
 It also offers Git hooks.
 This makes Gogs most suitable for those looking for a Git service that is strong on low system resources yet still providing the core functionality you would expect from a light-weight Git service.
 Gogs is a great Git service for the smallers teams with lower resouces at hand and a low number of devs collaborating together.